 & also see https://www.d-day-dorset.uk (D-Day-Dorset)

-(REMEMBRANCE SUNDAY / VETERANS DAY events in Dorset, are published on the page ‘DORSET JOURNAL’, in the D-Day-DORSET website)
+(REMEMBRANCE SUNDAY / VETERANS DAY photos of events in Dorset, are published on the page ‘DORSET JOURNAL’, in the D-Day-DORSET website)

 My career in the latter part of my life – after trying everything under the sun https://www.johnjolliffe.quest